Joy Electric

 Joy Electric is the brand label for a series of electropop/synthpop productions by Ronnie Martin.
 Martin began producing music under the Joy Electric name in 1994, after the demise of Dance House Children, a band Ronnie was in with his brother Jason Martin of Starflyer 59.
 Starflyer 59 bass player and Velvet Blue Music owner Jeff Cloud joined Joy Electric from 1996 until 2002.

-Joy Electric is currently a solo act.
+Joy Electric disbanded in 2012 when Ronnie Martin entered seminary.
+Martin has since released music under his own name, saying it was "a chance to start over, to have a blank slate."

 Pre-Joy Electric history

 Having experimented with live shows, formed countless after-school bands, and recorded an album that was never to be released under the moniker Morella's Forest with Randy Lamb, Ronnie and his brother Jason found their way onto Michael Knott's fledgling label, Blonde Vinyl, with a dance album to produce, Songs and Stories.

 After buying an old Akai sampler and a few synthesizers, Ronnie began crafting his own spin-off of current electronic "club" music.
 Still working with his brother Jason, Ronnie's new band, Dance House Children, posited cold, hypnotic electronica against quaint, old-fashioned lyrics.
 After producing another album, Jesus, Dance House Children found Jason leaving to pursue his own musical endeavors, Starflyer 59.

 With the help of a few friends, Ronnie turned from the club-oriented music to a more melodic, orchestrated sound.
 A large range of instruments were used on his third album, containing timpanis, Moog synthesizers, and far more exotic sounds than anything he had previously produced.
 It was evident that Martin was quickly moving beyond the level of pre-programmed keyboard sounds as he became more well-versed in the programming of his synthesizers.
 Rainbow Rider: Beautiful Dazzling Music No. 1, the name of his third album, formed the bridge between Martin's "techno"-like early days and his enigmatic Joy Electric creation.